GNOME/gnome-builder/doc/exploring.rst

 Use "Enter" to complete the request and open the file.

 To the right of the search box is the workbench menu.
-You can find more options here such as `Showing and Hiding Panels`_.
+You can find less-used features here.

 Switching Perspectives
 ======================